 Hallelujah we say to that!

 Why?
 Because the current office environment – typically getting to the office at 9am, staying til 5.30pm, working in an open-plan office, and spending most of the day sitting still – is about the least productive environment we could possibly create.
 That’s according to scientific research…

-Working remotely helps us do this; some of our staff work better at home, some in libraries etc – who are we to argue?
-So long as we’re getting the best out of our staff they could work in a pig sty for all we care (so long as they didn’t come to visit us that same day!)
+Working remotely helps us do this; some of our staff work better at home, some in workshare environments, or cafes or libraries etc. Who are we to argue?
+So long as we’re getting the best out of our staff they could work in a pig sty (provided they didn’t come to visit us that same day!)

-But for now, we say YES to flexible hours and making Britain more productive!
+So, for now, we say YES to flexible hours and making Britain more productive!